Melih199/VR_4_Robotics/README.md

 3. *Natnael Berhanu Takele - s5446838*

 ## Note:
-This project developed and tested computer with RTX 2060 graphic card  and on ubuntu 20.04.
+- This project developed and tested computer with RTX 2060 graphic card and on ubuntu 20.04.
 With few more changes it is possible to run it on ubuntu 22.04 this will be disscussed at the and of this report.
+- ROS Noetic

 ## Aim of The Project
 This project aims to simulate an emergency medical response scenario in the challenging terrain of Righi,